-By learning how the Internet and Apps have evolve, by researching the manipulative changes being made to their design and the effect those changes are having on those who use them, people can start protecting themselves, and their relationships, by applying their knowledge to the use of their devices.
+By learning how the Internet and Apps have evolved, by researching the manipulative changes being made to their design (and the effect those changes are having on those who use them), people can start protecting themselves, and their relationships, by applying their knowledge to the use of their devices.

 And… maybe… one day… those who are leaving negative Digital Footprints will stand still for a moment and realize that, just like their Carbon and Ecological Footprints, their Digital Footprints change the shape of the world for everyone that follows, including themselves.